Search biomedical literature citations from MEDLINE, life science journals, and online books. [1950 - present]

 Indexes journals, books, dissertations, and reviews in the social sciences on sociological topics as well as selected anthropology, criminology, demography, law, social psychology, and urban development.
 [1952 - present]

-This resource is proposed for cancellation due to budget reductions.
-The comment period is open through Friday, April 6.
-We invite you to submit comments via email to email@example.com or directly with your subject librarian.Indexes journals dealing with all aspects of the social work field, including theory and practice, and areas of service and social issues such as homelessness, AIDS, child and family welfare, aging, substance abuse, legislation, and community organization.
+This resource was not renewed after July 1, 2018.
+For more information, please contact your subject librarian.Indexes journals dealing with all aspects of the social work field, including theory and practice, and areas of service and social issues such as homelessness, AIDS, child and family welfare, aging, substance abuse, legislation, and community organization.
 [1965 - present].
 Limited to a single simultaneous user.
 If this resource does not work, please try again later.

 Indexes books, journals, government documents, statistical directories, grey literature, research reports, conference reports, and web sources related to public policy, politics, economics, and social issues worldwide.
 (Public Affairs Information Service) [1915 - present]

 Includes publications from over 120 countries.
 Some of the indexed materials are published in French, German, Italian, Portuguese, and Spanish.
 The Archive covers English-language material only.